-The communicant should clearly indicate what information is submitted in confidence to the Committee.
-In lack of a clear request for confidentiality, no information communicated to the Committee will be deemed confidential.
+In the absence of a clear request for confidentiality, no information submitted to the Committee will be treated as confidential.

-When the secretariat receives a communication and/or supporting documentation, parts of which are confidential, it highlights the confidentiality issue when forwarding the material to the Committee.
-The secretariat in consultation with the communicant prepares a redacted copy of the communication and/or supporting documentation for public use.
+If the communicant requests any information to be kept confidential, the communication should clearly highlight all information for which confidentiality is claimed, and also provide a second version of the communication with the confidential information redacted.
+The communicant is also invited to provide a short explanation of why confidentiality is claimed.

-A communicant that includes a request for confidentiality may elaborate on the reasons of his or her request, but there is no obligation to do so.
-Also, it is important that there is enough information in the communication for the Committee to process the case.
+While the Committee respects requests for confidentiality, it is important that there is enough information in the communication for the Committee to process the case, and for the Party concerned to understand the case it should answer.
 In some cases, if the request for confidentiality relates to a lot of information, this may impede the processing of the case.
 Finally, if the communicant requests that his or her identity be kept confidential, it is strongly recommended that he or she indicates a representative, such as a lawyer or NGO.
 Therefore, while there is no restriction in requesting confidentiality, this right should be exercised only when it is considered absolutely necessary.

+On some rare occasions, the [secretariat]/[Committee] upon reviewing the communication, may consider that the communication contains information that may place another person or persons at risk of being penalized, persecuted or harassed.
+In such circumstances, the secretariat in consultation with the communicant will prepare a redacted copy of the communication and/or supporting documentation for forwarding to the Party concerned and for public use.

 Supporting documentation

-Copies of all relevant documents to the communication, especially legislative and ad- ministrative measures and judgments relating to the application and enforcement of the Con- vention in the Party concerned, and which are necessary as background information, should be submitted as corroborating material to facilitate the Committee’s work.
+Copies of all documents relevant to the communication, especially applicable legislation, administrative measures, court or administrative decisions, and which are necessary as background information, should be submitted as corroborating material to facilitate the Committee’s work.
 Any judgments in support of the arguments of the communicant or of the Party concerned should be dated after the Convention entered into force for the Party concerned.

 Language of the communication and related documentation